Unbraided wiring diagrams for Stein fillings of lens spaces: Introduction

 In their recent work, Plamenevskaya and Starkston \cite{ps} showed that every Stein filling of the link of a rational surface singularity with reduced fundamental cycle, equipped with its canonical contact structure, can be obtained from a configuration of symplectic graphical disks in $\mathbb{C}^2$ with marked points including all the intersection points of these disks, by removing the union of the proper transforms of these disks from the blowup of $\bfc^2$ at the marked points.
 Their purely topological proof relies on a theorem of Wendl \cite{w}, which implies that each Stein filling of the contact singularity link of the type above admits a planar Lefschetz fibration over $D^2$, since the contact link itself is supported by a planar open book (\cite{ab},\cite{nt}), and moreover, the Lefschetz fibration corresponds to a positive factorization of the monodromy of this open book.
 In their proof, Plamenevskaya and Starkston developed a method to reverse-engineer a braided wiring diagram producing any such factorization, and then extended this diagram to an arrangement of symplectic graphical disks which, in turn, gives the Stein filling along with the Lefschetz fibration via the method described above (see Section~\ref{sec: bwd} for more details of their construction).

 In the present paper, we focus on cyclic quotient singularities---a subclass of rational surface singularities with reduced fundamental cycle.
 It is well-known that the oriented link of any cyclic quotient singularity is orientation preserving diffeomorphic to a lens space $L(p,q)$.
 Let $\xi_{can}$ denote the canonical contact structure on the singularity link $L(p,q)$.
-In \cite{l}, Lisca classified the minimal symplectic fillings of the contact $3$-manifold $(L(p,q), \xi_{can})$, up to diffeomorphism, and also showed that any such filling of $(L(p,q), \xi_{can})$ is in fact a Stein filling.
-In \cite{bo}, we constructed a {\em planar} Lefschetz fibration $W \to D^2$ on each Stein filling $W$ of $(L(p,q), \xi_{can})$, by explicitly describing the ordered set of vanishing cycles on a disk with holes.
+In \cite{l}, Lisca showed that any minimal symplectic filling of the contact $3$-manifold $(L(p,q), \xi_{can})$, is orientation-preserving diffeomorphic to some $4$-manifold $W_{p,q}(\textbf{n})$ (see Section~\ref{sec: lens} for its definition).
+Moreover, he showed that $W_{p,q}(\textbf{n})$ is in fact a Stein filling of $(L(p,q), \xi_{can})$.

+In \cite{bo}, the authors constructed a {\em planar} Lefschetz fibration $W_{p,q}(\textbf{n}) \to D^2$, by explicitly describing the ordered set of vanishing cycles on a disk with holes.
 In this paper, our primary goal is to describe an algorithm to draw a wiring diagram, which turns out to be {\em unbraided}, that corresponds to each of these planar Lefschetz fibrations via the work of Plamenevskaya and Starkston.

-\begin{Thm} There is an algorithm to draw an explicit unbraided wiring diagram whose associated planar Lefschetz fibration obtained by the method of Plamenevskaya and Starkston \cite{ps} is equivalent to the planar Lefschetz fibration $W \to D^2$ constructed by the authors \cite{bo} on each Stein filling $W$ of the contact $3$-manifold $(L(p,q), \xi_{can})$. \end{Thm}
+\begin{Thm} There is an algorithm to draw an explicit unbraided wiring diagram whose associated planar Lefschetz fibration obtained by the method of Plamenevskaya and Starkston \cite{ps} is equivalent to the planar Lefschetz fibration $W_{p,q}(\textbf{n}) \to D^2$ constructed by the authors in \cite{bo}. \end{Thm}

 As we mentioned in the first paragraph, Plamenevskaya and Starkston described an algorithm (see \cite[Section 5.4]{ps}) to obtain a braided wiring diagram from the ordered set of vanishing cycles of a planar Lefschetz fibration, by reverse-engineering.
 Their algorithm involves many choices (see \cite[Remark 5.7]{ps}) and although we do not rely on their reverse-engineering algorithm here, we show {\em indirectly} that by appropriate choices, one can obtain ``unbraided" wiring diagrams, which means that all the braids in the diagram can be chosen to be the identity.